Last Updated on December 10, 2022 by Peralta

 - Do not use steel wool.

-Following the instruction in cleaning the wok ensures proper maintenance thus durability of the wok.
+Following the instruction for cleaning the wok ensures proper maintenance thus durability of the wok.
 Besides the need to boil water for cleaning, maintaining a cast iron wok is straightforward.

 How do you maintain a cast iron wok?